jmd0x/Thinkintosh/README.md

 ### 4. MacRecovery

-First grab a copy of [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) and head to /Utilities/macrecovery/.
+Second, grab a copy of [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) and head to /Utilities/macrecovery/.
 Next copy the folder path for the macrecovery folder.
 From here, you'll want to open up a Command Prompt and cd into the macrecovery folder that we copied earlier:

 - `cd Paste_Folder_Path`